ericselk2018/next-fast-pinball/README.md

 #### Kicker

 I've heard them called a few names, including "Saucer Hole Kicker".
 In our game they are homes/garages/safe-houses.
 They hold the ball for a period of time, then kick it out.
-VPX calls them kickers, so I will too.
+VPX calls them kickers, which is easy to spell and say, so I will too.

 #### Light